-The ability of new development to withstand extreme summer weather hazard impacts lies in sound land use practices, building design considerations (e.g., Leadership in Energy and Environmental Design [LEED]), and consistent enforcement of codes and regulations for new construction.
+The ability of new development to withstand severe weather lies in sound land use practices, building design considerations (e.g., Leadership in Energy and Environmental Design [LEED]), and consistent enforcement of codes and regulations for new construction.
 New development will change the landscape where buildings, roads, and other infrastructure potentially replace open land and vegetation.
 Surfaces that were once permeable and moist are now impermeable and dry, potentially making them more susceptible to fires caused by lightning.

 The Pinelands Commission has identified Pinelands Management Area Boundaries, including regional growth areas and rural development areas that may also provide insight to where development and growth may occur in the County.
-In addition, each community was requested to provide recent and anticipated new development and infrastructure projects; summarized in Section 9 (Jurisdictional Annexes).

-Specific areas of recent and new development are indicated in tabular form and/or on the hazard maps included in the jurisdictional annexes in Volume II, Section 9 (Jurisdictional Annexes) of this plan.
+In addition, each community was requested to provide recent and anticipated new development and infrastructure projects.
+Specific areas of recent and new development are indicated in tabular form and/or on the hazard maps included in the jurisdictional annexes in Volume II of this plan.